olagajda/wiktoriamichalkiewicz-com/README.md

 A minimalistic portfolio website for Wiktoria Michałkiewicz.

-The very simple design made me concentrated on the layout and finding a pattern in the randomness of the landing page.
+The very simple design made me concentrate on the layout and finding a pattern in the randomness of the landing page.

 I built the site using [GRAV flat file CMS](https://getgrav.org/).